-Trade promotion management (TPM) is quickly becoming one of the highest priorities within CPG organizations since it’s the second-largest item on the P&L. Consumer goods manufacturers assess operator and trade programs, processes and systems due to concerns about the value and return on investment of trade dollars.
+Trade promotion management (TPM) is quickly becoming one of the highest priorities within CPG organizations since it’s the second-largest item on the P&L. Manufacturers assess operator and distributor trade programs and processes due to concerns about the value and return on investment of trade dollars.
 An HPM survey says that trade spending has tripled in the past two decades globally.

-We can all agree that managing your trade dollars is complex; generating exact monetary figures, attaining approvals, sharing information across internal departments.
-Efficiently managing trade spend is a shared challenge of CPG companies.
-According to Booz & Company, trade spend accounts for as much as 25% of gross sales for many CPG companies.
-The significant amount of revenue spent on promotions with operators and distributors are designed to boost revenue and increase product and market share.
+We can all agree that managing trade dollars is complex; generating exact monetary figures, attaining approvals, sharing information across your organization isn’t easy.
+Efficiently managing trade spend is a shared challenge among foodservice and CPG organizations.
+According to Booz & Company, trade spend accounts for as much as 25% of gross sales.
+This, a significant amount of revenue, is spent on promotions with operators and distributors and is designed to boost revenue and increase product and market share.

-Using TPM technology to create trade programs enables companies to contain costs, gain visibility and report accurately on profitability.
-Your organization needs a SaaS solution with functionality that permits you to control and examine your trade dollars.
+Using foodservice TPM technology to create trade programs enables companies to contain costs, gain visibility and report accurately on profitability.
+Many companies are finding success with TPM SaaS applications that include functionality to control and examine your trade dollars.

 Each department within a company prioritizes different TPM system capabilities: